ymira-fanatic/ymira-fanatic/README.md

 ## 🌱 What I'm up to

 - 🧑‍💻 Mastering the art of backend sorcery and bringing my wildest tech ideas to life 🧙‍♂️💡
-- 🗂 Cooking up wild and wonderful projects in my Hall of Creations to show off my skills and creativity 🛠️🎨
+- 🛠️ Dreaming up and crafting cool creations in my Hall of Creations to show off my skills and creativity 🛠️🎨

 ## 🚀 Projects I’m proud of